-- Daily teacher-led intervention sessions in class, planned specifically for individual needs.
-These are delivered for all children with additional educational needs, as well as all children in receipt of the Pupil Premium.

-- Additional time allowances for assessments when required for children with additional needs

-- Use of dyslexia friendly resources in the classroom
+- Weekly teacher-led intervention sessions, planned specifically for individual needs.
+These are delivered for all children with additional educational needs, as well as all children in receipt of the Pupil Premium. - Additional time allowances for assessments when required for children with additional needs - Use of dyslexia friendly resources in the classroom - Use of Numicon to support pupils with dyscalculia and mathematical difficulties

-- Dyslexia screening tests

-- Referrals to Educational Psychologist

-- Targeted additional adult support

-- Precision Teaching

-- Visual Aids Additional

-- thinking time

-- Individual work stations

-- Readers

-- Scribes

-- KS2 Access Arrangements

-- Social, Emotional and Mental Health
+Social, Emotional and Mental Health

-- Draw and talk counselling sessions, delivered by a trained HLTA (and supported by Educational Psychologist)

-- Lunchtime clubs arranged for children who find lunchtimes a challenge.

-- Social stories for children who require additional support with routine etc
+- Counselling sessions, supported by Educational Psychologist - Lunchtime clubs arranged for children who find lunchtimes a challenge. - Social stories for children who require additional support with routine etc

-- 1:1 with Trauma Informed School (TIS) Practitioner

-- Small Group intervention with TA

-- Referral to Penhaligon's Friends

-- Calm/Safe places set up in classes/playground

-- Referrals to Early Help Hub

-Sensory and/or Physical Needs

-- Daily physiotherapy delivered for children with physical needs - Daily FunFit sessions before school - Access to sensory resources for sensory breaks - Recommended provisions put in place included laptops, writing slopes, use of ICT, suitability for KS2 Access Arrangements. - Referrals and assessments were carried out by the Developmental Coordination Disorder Pathway and Occupational Therapist. - Sensory aids/equipment provided.
+- Sensory and/or Physical Needs - Daily physiotherapy delivered for children with physical needs - Daily FunFit sessions before school - Access to sensory resources for sensory breaks